nathanielksmith/cadigan/README.md

 ## status

-everything works but performance is not given much thought and code could be far cleaner.
+things work and it's not ass-slow anymore. code could be far cleaner.
 Also security is hateful as it does not currently support SSL; for srs though you'd probably be running behind nginx or whatever anyway.

 i'm dog-fooding this at [chip the glasses](http://chiptheglasses.com).